 Adaptation and interpretation for the public sector context

 The Code adapts IAS 8 on an annual basis with respect to the reporting requirements for the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted.
 This requirement applies to accounting standards that come into effect for financial years commencing on or before 1 January of the financial year in question (see paragraph 3.3.4.3).
 Disclosure requirements are confirmed annually in the year of adoption of accounting changes for new or amended standards in Appendix C of the Code.

+When applying the changes to the measurement of non-investment assets including intangible assets (agreed following HM Treasury’s Thematic Review of Non-Investment Asset Valuation) from 2025/26 and throughout the transition period (the first full revaluation cycle), authorities are not required to follow the requirements of IAS 8 following a change in accounting policy [IAS 8.
+19].
+Changes to the valuation of non-investment assets as set out in the Code will be applied prospectively, with no restatement of prior year figures.

+For the avoidance of doubt, entities do not need to professionally revalue all PPE in 2025/26 to implement changes to the regime for valuing PPE.
+For example: An entity holds a building which was last professionally revalued on 1 April 2023.
+The next 5-yearly revaluation would be on 1 April 2028, which is 5 years from the last valuation.

 CHAPTER 4 Non-current assets